This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The Northern Territory gave birth to a deeper love and connection within me for Australia.
 Below are my favourite experiences.
 You’re mad if you miss it.

-Getting around Northern Territory
+Getting Around The Northern Territory

-1. Sunset at Uluru
+1. Watch The Sunset at Uluru (Ayres Rock)

 As the sun sinks below the Outback horizon the colours of the rock change by the minute, and it truly is magical.

-2. Gunlom Falls, Kakadu National Park
+2. Swim in Gunlom Falls, Kakadu National Park

 Let’s call it nature’s best infinity pool.
 With spectacular views over the valley and surrounded by shady gums, it’s perfect for a refreshing swim and a spot of lunch.
 And the bonus – no crocs up here guys!

-3. The Kangaroo Sanctuary, Alice Springs
+3. Visit The Kangaroo Sanctuary, Alice Springs

 We all got to hold a joey – which the kids adored – and Brolga the owner and star of the hit BBC TV series Kangaroo Dundee was as passionate and knowledgeable as anyone I’ve met!

-4. Sunset at Mindel Beach, Darwin
+4. Catch The Sunset at Mindel Beach, Darwin

 Darwin ranks in our top places to see the sunset in Australia and Mindil Beach is probably the most popular location, especially during the Thursday night markets.